2024 Scholarships - Richmond County | CampusReel

 2024 Richmond County Scholarships

 Richmond County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 36% of Richmond County residents in New York over the age of 25 have graduated with a professional degree - 11% have completed high school.
+Despite high costs, 16% of Richmond County residents in Virginia over the age of 25 have graduated with a professional degree - 33% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Richmond County residents in New York will continue to need help paying for college.
-15,473 men and 13,537 women are enrolled in grades 9-12 while 11,633 men 15,284 women are currently undergraduates in college.
+It’s clear that Richmond County residents in Virginia will continue to need help paying for college.
+4,383 men and 4,107 women are enrolled in grades 9-12 while 7,380 men 11,496 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Richmond County residents and can help pay for school in a variety of ways.
 Richmond County scholarships, whether they are exclusively available to Richmond County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Richmond County residents.

 How much total award money and scholarships are available for Richmond County residents?